 Rights of Maritime Workers

-NYK may have a solid reputation for keeping workers safe, but it still has accidents and sometimes people get hurt or oil is spilled into sensitive environments.
-When a worker is injured doing a job for a maritime company, there are certain rights and maritime laws are involved.
+NYK may have a solid reputation for keeping workers safe, but it still has accidents, and sometimes people get hurt, or oil is spilled into sensitive environments.
+When a worker is injured doing a job for a maritime company, certain rights, and maritime laws are involved.

 Consult a maritime lawyer to determine which laws apply to you and your situation.
 Always make this consultation before signing or agreeing to anything your employer offers.
 This is the only way to ensure you won’t be cheated out of the compensation you deserve.